 Panel in the 7th Annual International ADI Conference on Food, Feeding and Eating In and Out of Asia

 Convenor: Aparna Nair, University of Göttingen

 Food is a very tangible route through which individuals and groups articulate and negotiate religious, ethical and moral selves.
 This panel seeks to explore the ways in which religion can and does shape how humans cook, eat, feast and fast.
 In particular, this panel focuses on how Muslim communities engage with ideas of selfhood and 'Islamic' morality through everyday food practice.
 Narrowing its focus to the restaurant as a site of food production and as an ethnographic study site, the papers presented here consider the restaurant within broader social and cultural contexts—as embedded within complex institutional structures which are attached to and motivated by the dynamics of cultural meanings.

-- Aparna Nair, Post-doctoral research fellow, Center for Modern India Studies, University of Göttingen
+Aparna Nair is a Post-doctoral research fellow, Center for Modern India Studies, University of Göttingen